fengtan/ldap-explorer/README.md

 - make sure the repo URL listed in package.json is correct
 - CHANGELOG.txt
 - list anything that is not required for prod in .vscodeignore (e.g. devcontainer.json)

-TODO
 - github action should run eslint + autotests https://code.visualstudio.com/api/working-with-extensions/continuous-integration#github-actions
-- autotests (test calling all commands from palette)

 LATER
 - egrep todo